Blizzarus/c29tZXRoaW5nIHRvIHNtaWxlIGFib3V0/README.md

 # Shh nothing to see here...
-# Looking at the filenames is cheating :)
+# Copying the filenames is cheating :)